top of page

 Best practices require safety be the first priority.
 To that end, the program will meet or exceed all requirements of the Department Early Learning Childcare Guide for child safety, safe sleep, health and sanitation, nutrition, rest and activity.

 Beside physical safety, emotional safety at the childcare requires the caregiver achieve a safe and trusting relationship with the family and child.
-This relationship must be based on respect.
-Respect for the child, both body and spirit, as a unique being.
-Respect for the parents as competent adults who know their child best.
+This relationship must be based on respect: for the child, both body and spirit, as a unique being, and for the parents as competent adults who know their child best.

 To those ends, conscious design of this infant/toddler program determined: